Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 :white_check_mark: Yes/Implemented;
 :x: No/Not implemented;
-:zap: With some effort (add a footnote with more explaination);
+:zap: With some effort (add a footnote with more explanation);
 :grey_question: Unknown (requires an issue).

 [^1]: Extracting the feature matrix in ASReview is available via an [extension](https://github.com/asreview/asreview-extension-vocab-extractor).